-If a branch is not specified, the master branch will be used by default.
-If a folder is not specified the image sources (dockerfile sources) are expected to be in the root directory of the GitHub or GitLab checkout.
+If you do not specify a git branch, the master branch will be used by default.
+If a folder is not specified, the image sources (dockerfile sources) are expected to be in the root directory of the GitHub or GitLab checkout.